31arthur/31arthur/README.md

 - 👋 Hi, I’m @31arthur
-- 👀 I’m interested in coding
-- 🌱 I’m currently learning golang
+- 👀 I’m looking for ways to constantly improve, please drop a criticisms - constructive only
 - 💞️ I’m looking to collaborate on python and golang open source libraries
 - 📫 How to reach me on my email kanthikiranbhargav@gmail.com